bobshort4bobby4/PP4-ci/README.md

   - to be able to view customer information to enable efficient communication.
   - to provide a quality website in order to drive sales and increase profits.

+  Using the user stories as a frame of reference the following Epics were formulated;

+  - implement basic html and django structure
+  - implement user registration and login
+  - implement room booking management system
+  - implement user feedback system
+  - optimise the django admin panel to aid hotel management functions.

+  The user stories were prioritised using the MoSCoW technique and the Kanban Board feature built-in to Github will be used as an information radiator.
+  The user stories were broken down into tasks and these were listed under their respective Epic in the initial Kanban Board/ Care was taken to ensure should-have proioritised user stories are not greater than 60% of the total.

   ### Wireframes